5 ‘Sex and the City’ Episodes That Never Would Have Aired Today

 Natasha trips on the steps while chasing Carrie and starts bleeding from her mouth.
-This age-old cheating trope is overused in the series and does the wife have to be the who's physically "hurt" in the scene?
-Come one.
+This age-old cheating trope is overused in the series and does the wife have to be the who’s physically “hurt” in the scene?
+Come on.

 The series of events is lazy and in the current women’s movement happening in society today, it perpetuates the “women hurt women” dynamic.